LLNL/scr/doc/rst/users/api.rst

 This enables SCR to initialize its internal state to properly order any new datasets that the application creates after it restarts.

-An application should not call :code:`SCR_Current` if does restart using the SCR Restart API.
+An application should not call :code:`SCR_Current` if it restarts using the SCR Restart API.

 SCR_Delete
 ^^^^^^^^^^